DavideMontersino/dragdrop-radar/docs/MAIN.md

 default: true
 If false, drag and drop behaviour is disabled

+###zoomOnMaxValue
+default: false
+If true, radar is zoomed-in to the max value found in dataset.

 #Events
 You can hook to the event 'change' of an instance of radar; the context in which the function will run is the context of the value that is changing